-We present the numerical results of 3 decentralized subgradient methods in Figure \ref{fig:dsgd}, including the test accuracy, train loss, and the consensus error.
-It is worth mentioning that the consensus error at the $k$-th iteration is measured by $\frac{1}{\sqrt{d}}\|{\bm X}_{k}({\bm I}_{d}-{\bm P})\|_{\mathrm{F}}$.
-As illustrated in Figure \ref{fig:dsgd}, all the compared decentralized stochastic subgradient methods are able to train the ResNet-50 network to a high accuracy.
-Moreover, we can conclude from Figure \ref{fig:dsgd}(a)(d) that DSignSGD achieves similar test accuracy as DSGD and DSGDm, while showing superior performance to DSGD and DSGDm in the aspect of train loss from Figure \ref{fig:dsgd}(b)(e).
-Furthermore, in all the compared methods, the consensus errors diminish to $0$ throughout the iterations.
-These results illustrate that our framework is able to yield efficient stochastic subgradient methods for decentralized training tasks.
+We present the numerical results of the above-mentioned decentralized stochastic sub-gradient-based methods in { Figures \ref{fig:dsgd}- \ref{fig:dsgd4}}, including the test accuracy, train loss, and consensus error { under two different sampling strategies.} It is worth mentioning that the consensus error at the $k$-th iteration is measured by $\frac{1}{\sqrt{d}}\|{\bm X}_{k}({\bm I}_{d}-{\bm P})\|_{\mathrm{F}}$.
+As illustrated in { Figures \ref{fig:dsgd}- \ref{fig:dsgd4}}, all the compared decentralized stochastic subgradient-based methods are able to train the ResNet-50 network to a high accuracy.
+Moreover, we can conclude from Figure \ref{fig:dsgd}(a) and \ref{fig:dsgd2}(a) that { when we employ the random reshuffling strategy, DSignSGD achieves similar test accuracy as DSGD and better test accuracy compared to DSGD-M, while showing superior performance to DSGD and DSGD-M in the aspect of train loss from Figure \ref{fig:dsgd}(b) and \ref{fig:dsgd2}(b).
+When using with-replacement sampling, DSGD achieves higher test accuracy than that of DSGD-M and DSignSGD, but exhibits the worst training-loss-performance from Figure \ref{fig:dsgd3}- \ref{fig:dsgd4}. }

+Furthermore, in all the compared methods, the consensus error diminishes to $0$ throughout the iterations.
+These results illustrate that our framework is able to yield efficient stochastic subgradient-based methods for decentralized training tasks.